-- 7. Store both conventional and lipid based chemo drugs apart from each other and label the bins properly (see lipid based drugs section for details) - 8.
-It is a good practice to paste caution stickers (High Alert Medicine Caution Chemotherapy)
+- 7. Store both conventional and lipid based chemo drugs apart from each other and label the bins properly (see lipid based drugs section for details). - 8.
+It is a good practice to paste caution stickers (High Alert Medicine Caution Chemotherapy).

-- 8. Medicines discontinued or hold by doctor must be stored away from active medicines due for administration, and sent back to pharmacy or returned to stock immediately (to avoid any accidental administration). - 9.
-Never leave any unlabeled syringe or infusion bag in patient care area - 15.
-Cytotoxic agents should not be stored in close proximity with non-chemo drugs. - 16.
-The cytotoxic waste should handle safely separate from routine (non-hazardous, non-infectious) waste as per the organizational guidelines - 17.
-Personnel should be educated on the hazards posed by chemo drugs and trained in the use of Personnel Protective Equipment (PPEs), including a respirator for use in the event of breakage or a spill. - Spill kits must be readily available in the storage area, and all concerned personnel must be trained to perform spill cleanup. - The contents of spill kit must be standardized across the facility - Facility should have a written chemo/hazardous drugs handling, waste disposal and spill management guidelines and staff are trained accordingly.
+- 8. Medicines discontinued or hold by a doctor must be stored away from active medicines due for administration, and sent back to the pharmacy or returned to stock immediately (to avoid any accidental administration). - 9.
+Never leave any unlabeled syringe or infusion bag in the patient care area. - 10.
+Cytotoxic agents should not be stored near non-chemo drugs. - 11.
+The cytotoxic waste should handle safely and separate from routine (non-hazardous, non-infectious) waste as per the organizational guidelines. - 12.
+Personnel should be educated on the hazards posed by chemo drugs and trained in the use of Personnel Protective Equipment (PPEs), including a respirator for use in the event of breakage or a spill. - Spill kits must be readily available in the storage area, and all concerned persons must be trained to perform spill cleanup. - The contents of the spill kit must be standardized across the facility. - The facility should have written chemo/hazardous drugs handling, waste disposal and spill management guidelines and staff are trained accordingly.